 The bills listed are sorted by Theme to let you contact your legislators referencing several related bills in two phone calls or two letters (one for State Senate bills and one for Assembly Bills).
 We only list active bills in which you can engage State legislators or committee chairs.
 Once "Chaptered", a bad bill becomes law.
 The Governor signed nearly all bad bills from last Session, so try to influence bills PRIOR to his desk.

-A bill pending referral allows comment to author using legislative web site but too early to contact other legislators.
+A bill pending referral allows comment to author via legislative site but too early for other legislators.

 A bill in committee lets you ask the listed committee to 'pass' or 'kill the bill in committee'.